AMC Entertainment Holdings (AMC) Q3 2017 Results - Earnings Call Transcript

 Adam M. Aron - AMC Entertainment Holdings, Inc.

 So Feature Fare, we're like thrilled – thrilled beyond thrilled beyond thrilled.
 We've rolled it out in 300 of our 400 AMC brand theatres.
 And you will note that we reported F&B revenue per patron in the third quarter up 8.7% to a level above of $5 of spend per patron.
-That is higher than – if you look at – not necessarily looking at, you know, 15 theatres are all restaurant dine-in theatres, but if you look against our major competition, we've got the highest food and beverage spend per patron of any of the majors.
+That is higher than – if you look at – not necessarily looking at, 15 theatres are all restaurant dine-in theatres, but if you look against our major competition, we've got the highest food and beverage spend per patron of any of the majors.

 And one of the reasons for that of both the high level and the significant growth is because Feature Fare has been a hit at our theatres.
 And I must say, I've eaten our Feature Fare in many states, and it's much improved, much more imaginative, much more fulfilling.
 So good for us.
 More bars, more freestyle, better food.
 That's a big part of the strategy of making AMC more appealing to consumers.